-Hastings, the cool coastal town in East sussex, england.
+Hastings, the cool coastal town in east sussex, england

 If one day someone would have told me that I was going to spend my summer holidays in England, I would have said “No freaking way”!!

 Since Covid, staycation is now an options for a lot of Britons and to be honest I think it’s not a bad idea.
-I think, this is the perfect opportunity and a nice way to discover England a bit more.
+I think, it’s the perfect opportunity and a nice way to discover England a bit more.
 This also gives you the opportunity to visit places where you wouldn’t normally go eg. the beaches!